ymunemasa/data-tutorials/tutorials/hortonworks/analyze-server-log-data/tutorial.md

 First, we'll need to open up the NiFi interface in our web browser.
 During installation we set the port that NiFi listens on to `6434`.
 You'll need to forward this port in the virtual machine settings.

-For a guide on forwarding a port on your VM please [see the guide in this tutorial])(http://hortonworks.com/hadoop-tutorial/how-to-refine-and-visualize-sentiment-data/)
+For a guide on forwarding a port on your VM please [see the guide in this tutorial](http://hortonworks.com/hadoop-tutorial/how-to-refine-and-visualize-sentiment-data/)

-After forwarding port `6434` for NiFi you can access the interface at [https://localhost:6434/nifi](https://localhost:6434/nifi)
+After forwarding port `6434` for NiFi you should be able to access the interface at [https://localhost:6434/nifi](https://localhost:6434/nifi)

 It should look something like below: